 Mordecai Richler Writer in Residence

 The three-year writer-in-residence program was created in the late author’s name with a gift from his estate.
-The third writer to take the position is Governor-General Award-winning author Peter Behrens.
+The third writer to take the position was Governor-General Award-winning author Peter Behrens.
 Read his dispatches below.

 Past Mordecai Richler Writers in Residence